Kuborros/FP2Lib/README.md

 Since this library is preinstalled by default with every FP2MM modded game install, you will need to bump the version number if you do not wish to replace existing one.

-#### This project is made completely using Natural Stupidity.
+#### This project is made completely using Natural Stupidity (aka written by me by hand).
 No AI was used in any step of the process, and never will.